lxstig/7zkpxc/README.md

 3. Creates a new KeePassXC entry for the new path.
 4. Deletes the old entry.
 5. If step 3 fails, the file move is automatically rolled back.

+**Relinking (`relink`):**
+1. Collects all entries from the KeePassXC group with their stored metadata.
+2. Partitions entries by file size: exact matches → no metadata → size mismatches.
+3. Tests each entry's password against the archive using `VerifyPassword` (phases run in order).
+4. On match, atomically updates the entry title and path.

+> **Note:** Every successful archive operation automatically stores a `[7zkpxc]` metadata section in the KeePass entry's Notes field (file size + version).
+This enables the size pre-filter in `relink`, reducing password verification attempts from O(entries) to O(1) in the common case.

 ## Credits